ViePolitique/YAQAAP/README.md

 # Deploy

 Yaqaap use Kudu to deploy into Azure Website.
 It download all dependency directly.
-Just right-click on Yaqapp project, and click Publish.
+Just right-click on Yaqapp project from Visual Studio, and click Publish.